Trends & statistics

 Affected users: 1,300,000

 The government of Maine confirmed a significant data breach where over a million individuals' personal information was stolen by a ransomware group linked to Russia.
 The breach exploited a vulnerability in the MOVEit file-transfer system used by the state government.
 Stolen information includes names, birth dates, Social Security numbers, driver's licenses, and possibly medical and health insurance details.
 Maine's Department of Health and Human Services and the Department of Education are the most affected agencies.
+It shows why government cybersecurity is essential to protect public data from attacks.

 The breach's extent was revealed after a recent assessment, and the state is notifying affected individuals.
 It's unclear how recent the stolen data is.
 This incident is part of a larger MOVEit system breach, deemed one of the largest of the year.
 The US Securities and Exchange Commission has subpoenaed Progress Software for information related to the MOVEit vulnerability, and the company has pledged full cooperation.